Development Services Advisory Team Introduction

 Initially, the Team was provided a briefing on the current state of the Development Services environment at the City of Tampa, current and projected activities and initiatives, and a summary of the capability and functionality of its Accela system, the web-based portal used to process development-related applications.
 Each subsequent meeting provided a deeper well of input and feedback on the key focus areas resulting in numerous recommendations that fall into one of the following categories:

-Immediate solutions for universal issues -- Some recommendations focus on matters that are entirely within the control of the department and do not require major fiscal investment including web content improvements, improved outreach, and updated guidance materials.
+Immediate solutions for universal issues -- Some recommendations focus on matters that are entirely within the control of the department and do not require major financial investment including web content improvements, improved outreach, and updated guidance materials.
 Most of these are small, incremental advancements, however, the cumulative effect is intended to be far-reaching and have a long-term positive impact.

 Medium-term solutions for common, but not universal issues – Other recommendations focus on issues that are not universal but occur frequently enough to warrant attention.
 A recurring theme was that providing clear guidance could resolve many common process issues.
 For example, if applicants consistently make the same filing errors, we should provide better instructions to resolve the common point of failure.